 - 1) Keep work areas clean: Proper housekeeping alone can go a long way in preventinginjuries.
-Injuries such as ships, trips, falls, sprains, strains etc can be reduced from keepingworkareasorganized and clean. - 2) Use the proper tool for the job: Avoid the first impulse to use whatever tool (orobject) is around to you get a work task done.
-Using the wrongtool for the job can resultinaninjuryordamagetothetoolwhichcanleadtoaninjuryinthefuture. - 3) Always wear the proper PPE for the work task: The lack of PPE, or the use of of of the use of the proper PPE, leads to many injuries work place. - 4) Never work on live equipment: Working on energized equipment is an unsafe outthat can result in serious in juries or fatalities. - 5) Make sure chemicals are properly labelled or stored: Improper labelling and storage can lead to injurie sproperty loss due to fires, Corrosion, etc. - 6) Communicatehazards to other personnel: Neverassumethataco-workerunderstandsthehazardsofa taskespeciallyiftheyarenew ornew tothe task.
+Injuries such as ships, trips, falls, sprains, strains etc can be reduced from keepingworkareasorganizedandclean. - 2) Use the proper tool for the job: Avoid the first impulse to use whatever tool (orobject) is around to you get a work task done.
+Using the wrongtool for the job can resultinaninjuryordamagetothetoolwhichcanleadtoaninjuryinthefuture. - 3) Always wear the proper PPE for the work task: The lack of PPE, or the use of of of the use of improper PPE, leads to many injuries work place. - 4) Never work on live equipment: Working on energized equipment is an unsafe outthat can result in serious in juries or fatalities.

+and storage can lead to injuries property loss due to fires, Corrosion, etc.

+6) Communicatehazards to other personnel: Neverassumethataco-workerunderstandsthehazardsofa taskespeciallyiftheyarenew ornew tothe task.